+A person's social status greatly determines if an individual is accepted or rejected by their peers and determines if a person is acceptable in a group.
+Students who are labelled as hyperactive have a high incidence of being rejected by their same age peers.
+This negatively affects the hyperactive student's status as acceptable and makes it difficult for a student with ADHD to maintain healthy friendships (Landau & Milich, cited in Landau & Moore, 1991).
 A study conducted by Milich, Landau, Kilby, & Whitten suggested that children with hyperactivity are more unpopular and socially rejected than peers who are aggressive in nature (as cited in Landau & Moore, 1991).
-Social skills training can be integrated into learning disabled and regular education curriculum to help students learn the skills necessary to develop and maintain relationships in and out of a school setting.
-School-based interventions can be planned and implemented to help students with ADHD form positive relationships with peers and teachers (Evans, Axelrod, & Sapia, 2000).
+Social skills training can be integrated into learning disabled and regular education curriculum to help students learn the necessary skills to develop and maintain relationships in and out of a school setting.
+School-based interventions can be planned and implemented to help students with ADHD by positive relationships with peers and teachers (Evans, Axelrod, & Sapia, 2000).

-In order for students with ADHD to function appropriately in a classroom and at school in general they must be accepted and included by their peers and teachers.
-The opinions a teacher holds about certain students is communicated and reinforced by the other children in the classroom.
+To help students with ADHD to function appropriately in a classroom and at school in general they must be accepted and included by their peers and teachers.
+The opinions a www.mecsj.com teacher holds about a certain students is communicated and reinforced by the other children in the classroom.
 Teacher perceptions often influence how students respond to others, whether teachers are aware of this or not.
-It has been suggested that students who suffer from learning disabilities, including ADHD, are the recipients of more negative attention, less praise, and more disciplinary action by their teachers when compared to their non-disabled peers (Hepler, 1994).
+It has been suggested that students who suffer from learning disabilities, including ADHD, are the recipients of more negative attention, less praise, and more disciplinary action by their teachers when compared with their non-disabled peers (Hepler, 1994).
 The previous literature has suggested that, along with other difficulties, students with ADHD suffer from social skill impairments.
 Attitudes and attention from a student's peers, whether negative or positive, can have a huge impact on a student's educational experience.
 It is pertinent that professionals within the field of education better understand the social deficits and needs of children with ADHD.

-Therefore, the impact of social skill deficits of by students who have been identified as having ADHD needs further exploration.
-By understanding a student's social needs we can ensure that students identified as having ADHD have the best possible opportunities to develop social skills that are socially desirable by others.
+Therefore, the impact of social skill deficits of students who have been identified as having ADHD needs further exploration.
+By understanding student's social needs, we can ensure that students, who are identified as having ADHD, have the best possible opportunities to develop social skills that are socially desirable by others.
 In turn, this allows a better chance to be accepted and active in healthy peer relations, both in childhood and adulthood.